Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Introduction

-There is a strong connection between the MAP framework in Eq. \eqref{bayes} and deterministic formulations like the one in Eq. \eqref{nnls g}.
-It has recently been shown that formulations of the form in Eq. \eqref{nnls g} are equivalent to the formulation in Eq. \eqref{bayes} with the proper choice of prior $p(\vectx)$ \cite{giri2015type}.
+There is a strong connection between the MAP framework and the previous deterministic formulations.
+Recently, it has been shown that formulations of the form in Eq. \eqref{nnls g} can be represented by using the formulation in Eq. \eqref{bayes} with a proper choice of $p(\vectx)$ \cite{giri2015type}.
 For example, considering a separable $p(\vectx)$ of the form

-the $\ell_1$ regularization approach in Eq. \eqref{nnl1} is equivalent to the Bayesian approach in Eq. \eqref{bayes} with an exponential prior for $x_i$.
-In this paper, our emphasis will be on Bayesian approaches for solving Eq. \eqref{intro_1} for $\vect{x}$.
-We will introduce a novel class of priors called a rectified Gaussian scale mixture for ${x_i}$, and detail our rectified sparse Bayesian learning (R-SBL) approach to solve the S-NNLS problem.
+the $\ell_1$ regularization approach in Eq. \eqref{nnl1} (i.e. a choice of $g(\vectx)=\Vert \vectx \Vert_1$ in Eq. \eqref{nnls g}) is equivalent to the Bayesian formulation in Eq. \eqref{bayes} with an exponential prior for $x_i$.
+In this work our emphasis will be on Bayesian approaches for solving Eq. \eqref{intro_1}.